aminaie/LUX-reader/README.md

 # LUX-reader
-In this project, I use the MAX44009 sensor and ATmega32 to measure the lux value of the environment to build.
+In this project, I use the MAX44009 sensor and ATmega32 to measure the lux value of the environment.
 This module can be used to build optical-based IoT modules.

 The MAX44009 ambient light sensor features an I2C digital output that is ideal for a number of portable applications